Areas of Expertise

 Peer Reviewed

-López, A.P.**, Jones, T., Malorni, A. Diaz, A., & McCowan, K. (2024) Strengthening Student-Teach Relationships: Cultivating Culturally Responsive and Inclusive Learning Environments for Black, Indigenous, and Youth of Color.
+López, A.P., Jones, T., Malorni, A. Diaz, A., & McCowan, K. (2024) The role of teacher critical racial consciousness in cultivating student–teacher relationships and school belonging for Black, Indigenous, and youth of color.
 Psychology in the Schools.
-(In Press)
+Psychology in the Schools, 61(6), 2448-2472.
+URL: https://doi.org/10.1002/pits.23175

 Malorni, A., Dolan, S.*, Hong, A.*, Joseph, N*, Mohamed, K.*, Moore, L.*, Phan, L.*, Skoglund, I.*, Too, I.*, & Wittman, S*.
 (2023) Youth Sociopolitical Development: A conceptual framework by racial and gender minoritized youth organizers.
 American Journal of Community Psychology.
 Doi: 10.1002/ajcp.12729